Flexbox Basics

 Conclusion

-Note that the use of Flex aligns well with section elements,
+Note that the use of Flexbox aligns well with section elements,

 This is because, by definition, these elements are container elements.